neonmik/Wave-Machine-Firmware/README.md

     _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.

 + ADSR bug fixes:
+    + Fixed an overflow issue with multiple notes being in an extended Decay phase causing the output sample to be limitied cause audio artifacts:- Bug: Clipping output signal - When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.)
      + Removed any useless calls to synth voice stuff so can be used more universally (currently planning on adding to Mod) - currently get passed values for notes and stuff, kinda unnecessary for actual ADSR, but used in this implementaion to clear the voice, could just be donw by checking but I thought it was stopping code. could just use "if (ADSR::isStopped()) Voice::note_clear" in the saudio process code.
      + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
      + Improved ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths by testing some.